What is Propanol?

 The most common uses of propanol (n-propyl alcohol and isopropanol) are

 - Motor fuel

-Isopropanol is a green solvent.
-The isopropanol solution uses for the synthesis of amines and their derivatives by hydrogenation of nitro compounds.
+- Isopropanol is a green solvent.
+The isopropanol solution is used for the synthesis of amines and their derivatives by hydrogenation of nitro compounds.
 These amines and their derivatives are used for the synthesis of different pharmaceuticals, polymers, and agrochemical products.

 The energy density of propyl alcohol is not much higher than ethanol and not much lower than butanol.
 Therefore, commonly we use a mixture of propanol–butanol–ethanol as a fuel for engines.